vsudbrack/vsudbrack.github.io/about.md

 **Hi, I'm Vítor Sudbrack**,

-a student of Master in Physics program at the *Institute of Theoretical Physics (IFT - Unesp)* in São Paulo - SP, Brazil, working from Palma de Mallorca[^2], Spain, to get a *sandwich degree*.
+a Physics MSc student at the *Institute of Theoretical Physics (IFT - Unesp)* in São Paulo - SP, Brazil; working at the *Institute for Cross-Disciplinary Physics and Complex Systems (IFISC - UiB)* Palma de Mallorca[^2], Spain, to get a *sandwich degree*.

-My carrier ~~overdrinking coffee~~ in Physics started in 2014, but back then I was just learning calculus.
+My career ~~overdrinking coffee~~ in Physics started in 2014, but back then I was just learning calculus.
 In 2019, I was laureated Bachelor in Physics with honors by the *Federal University of Rio Grande do Sul (UFRGS)* in Porto Alegre - RS.

 My regular work is done at IFT under the supervision of professors Roberto A. Kraenkel and Renato M. Coutinho.
-Together, we study numerically population dynamics in highly fragmented landscapes.
+Together, we numerically study population dynamics in highly fragmented landscapes.
 We aim to understand the effects of fragmentation and habitat spatial features into species and ecological systems.
-You can read much more about [here](/projects/frag.html).
+You can read much more about it [here](/projects/frag.html).

-During pandemic times, we joined an [Observatory](https://covid19br.github.io) - a collection of scientists from very complementary backgrounds aiming to understand the data from COVID-19 in Brazil.
+During pandemic times, we joined an [Observatory](https://covid19br.github.io) - a collection of scientists from very complementary backgrounds - aiming to understand the data from COVID-19 in Brazil.
 You can imagine what a hard task that is.

-I already researched at Fluid Lab (IMPA) with professor Alexei Mailybaev in Rio de Janeiro, RS.
+I already researched at the *Fluid Lab (IMPA)* with professor Alexei Mailybaev in Rio de Janeiro, RS.
 We studied fully developed bidimensional turbulence in the case of Kelvin-Helmholtz instability.
 And I worked as well at the Laboratory for Cellular Structure (*LabCel - UFRGS*) during my undergraduate years.
 There I started working with mathematical biology, **uncracking the puzzles of life** [^1]!

 I am mostly **interested** in *mathematical biology*, i.e., modelling population dynamics, complex systems and evolution.
 Also, I enjoy some mathematical ~~monsters~~ puzzles such as non-linear differential equations and graph theory.
-I love giving seminars and talking to people about my researches and other interesting things, invitations are always welcome!
+I love giving seminars and telling people about my researches and other interesting things.
+Hence, invitations are always welcome!

-I like to believe **I create universes on a computer screen...**, but 95% percent of the job is looking at data on this same computer screen *hahah*
+I like to think **I create universes on a computer screen...**, but 95% percent of the job is looking at data on this same computer screen *hahah*

 [^2]: <small>Two things to know about Mallorca: incredibly beautiful and incredibly hot</small>